Exams and Long Covid: What you need to know about supporting a child with Long Covid through exams.

 Whether it be mocks or the real things, GCSE’s, Btecs, A-Levels, or equivalents, exams can be a frequently asked topic in the Long Covid Kids Support Services.
 Frequently asked questions include:

-• I’ve been told there is a maximum time for rest breaks, is this true?
+Is there is a maximum time for rest breaks?

 What do I Need to Know?